 - There are no Susan B. Anthony dollar coins in the 1999 mint set

 However, mint sets sometime contain coins that you can’t find in circulation, such as:

 - The 1987 mint set, which has Kennedy half dollars (none were minted for circulation that year).

 - Recent mint sets still contain Kennedy half dollars, even though half dollars are no longer regularly released into circulation.

-For similar reasons, buying a mint set every year is important for those trying to get examples of Presidential dollar coins and Native American dollar coins.
+For similar reasons, buying a mint set every year is important if you’re trying to get examples of Presidential dollar coins and Native American dollar coins.
 Both types of dollar coins are very hard to find through circulation channels and not every bank stocks rolls of dollar coins.

 I’m a roller coaster junkie, a weather enthusiast, a frequent traveler, and a numismatist.
 My love for coins began when I was 11 years old.
 I primarily collect and study U.S. coins produced during the 20th century.
 I’m a member of the American Numismatic Association (ANA) and the Numismatic Literary Guild (NLG).
 I’ve also been studying meteorology and watching weather patterns for years.
 I enjoy sharing little-known facts and fun stuff about coins, weather, travel, health, food, and living green… on a budget.